mike-works/vscode-fundamentals/docs/1_using/type-checking.md

 ```

 * Promises and other things that wrap other values (which have their own types) are define using this concept of generics
-* Be careful when mising with JSX!
+* Be careful when mixing with JSX!
 ```js
 /** @type {PromiseLike<Window>} */
 let x;